My Role

 METHODS

-• Create a competitive analysis of key live streaming platforms such as YouTube and Twitch
+Create competitive analysis of key live stream platforms like YouTube & Twitch

-• Survey and interview live-stream attendees as well as performers to find out pain points about these platforms
+Survey and interview attendees & performers to find pain points

 INITIAL QUESTIONS